-- 1. Enter a search location by using the zip code or city and state for the area you would like to search. - 2.
-In the search box, you can select the category you would like to search (doctor, hospital, dentist, pharmacy, etc.) or keep on "All Categories" to search all. - 3.
+- 1. Enter a search location by using the zip code or city and state for the area you would like to search. - In the search box, you can select the category you would like to search (doctor, hospital, dentist, pharmacy, etc.) or keep on "All Categories" to search all.
+Type in the provider's name to search or leave blank to see all results. - 3.
 In the "Network or Plan" section, use the drop down menu to select a specific provider network (as noted above).